 BOB MORRISON, P.E.,P.M.P.,CA RE Broker

 Bob Morrison is the President of Morrison Consulting Services.
 Mr. Morrison has over twenty years of business and project management experience on major infrastructure projects throughout California.
-Having worked in both the public and private sectors, Mr. Morrison brings a unique understanding of the entire picture.
+Having worked in both the public and private sectors, Mr. Morrison brings a unique understanding of the entire project development picture.
 His Caltrans experience was crucial to his understanding of funding sources and the unique challenges presented by government-owned transportation projects.
 His experience at URS Corporation was invaluable in shaping his ability to effectively manage people and projects in a for-profit setting.

 Mr. Morrison received his Bachelors Degree in Civil Engineer from Tufts University, and his Masters in Business Administration from CSU Sacramento.
 He lives in Carmichael with his wife Gina.
 They have been married 20 years and have two raucous pre-teen boys.
 Both Bob and Gina volunteer their time, serve on boards, advisory committees, and financially support a number of charities including their church, children’s schools, the Sacramento Crisis Nursery, and the local Little League.